Summer at Far Brook

 Grades 4-6

-Orienteering & Exploration in the Wetlands ◊ TBD
+Orienteering & Exploration in the Wetlands ◊ Alex R

 Orienteering is an exciting adventure sport that involves competitive navigation along a course, using a map and compass.
 Competitors find their way from checkpoint to checkpoint (called controls) in the shortest time possible.
 The aim is to navigate between control points marked on a unique, highly detailed Orienteering map while deciding the best route to complete the course in the quickest time.
 Test your navigation skills using a customized Far Brook School orienteering map developed by OrienteeringUSA Youth Mapping Program (YMP).